NicMcPhee/refactor-rustlings-try-from-into/README.md

 > four out of seven critical variables against overflow".
 > ([Wikipedia](https://en.wikipedia.org/wiki/Ariane_flight_V88))
 >
-> This led to to a freak-out in the guidance system and the
+> This led to to a freak-out in the guidance system, the
 > rocket started to break up, and self-destruct was initiated.
 > Luckily there were no people on board, but it still caused
 > the loss of an expensive scientific satellite, and scattered